Skip to main content

 Client ID

-Client ID of your Snowflake OAuth integration.
-Obtain this from your security integration configuration.
+The Client ID of the Snowflake OAuth integration.
+Obtain this from the security integration configuration.
 Learn more

 AbCdEfGh123456